 - Apply the same thought process you might take to reduce waste on a salad bar and use it on a hot buffet: shallow containers, smaller serving utensils, diligent refreshing, and pre-portioning of items will help curb waste.

 - Add a compost receptacle next to the traditional trash and recycling cans.

 - Communicate with your host or attendees about food waste before, during, and after the event.
 Focus on getting strong numbers of attendees so that the chef knows how many to plan for and can make adjustments.

 - Avoid planning buffets if at all possible - plated events have much less waste than buffets.
 Period.
-The downside is that labor and cleaning costs are higher for a plated event.
+The downside is that labor cost and cleaning expenses are higher for a plated event.